-Learn about the City of Raleigh's Fiscal Year (FY) 2024 budget.
-Here you can find information on our compensation and HR policies, download the Operating and CIP budget, review council meetings associated with the budget and review highlights on the FY24 Budget.
+Our current budget for FY2024 runs through June 30, 2024.
+Check out links below to learn more about it.
+You'll find information on our compensation and HR policies, download the Operating and CIP budget, review council meetings associated with the budget and review highlights.

 - Moves Police and Fire pay range minimums to the average of Wake County municipalities plus six percent, with pay range maximums increasing accordingly.
 Emergency Communications’ pay ranges are also adjusted based on market conditions, increasing two ranges in the General Pay Structure.

-- Moves the General Pay Structure, Police Pay Structure, and Fire Pay Structure merit increases to five percent for those below the midpoint and three percent for those at the midpoint and higher; an increase from the FY 22 budget which funded the merits at four percent and two percent.
+- Moves the General Pay Structure, Police Pay Structure, and Fire Pay Structure merit increases to five percent for those below the midpoint and three percent for those at the midpoint and higher.

 - Funds an increase in the Temporary Pay Plan from a minimum of $8.25 to $11 an hour for temporary employees to ensure the City is competitive in the market and continues to provide the critical services our community expects.